pawelblaszczyk5/coloruiz/README.md

 This is a simple color guessing game built with newest Next.js stuff.
 You're presented a random color and your goal is to guess its RGB values.

-It uses many bleeding-edge stuff, therefore, I'm not fully happy with the implementation.
-I'm probably going to polish some stuff when they're fixed inside of Next.js
+It uses many bleeding-edge stuff, therefore, the implementation has a few rough edges.
+However, I'm happy with the final solution.

 ## Live version